Frequently asked questions

 Trees and other parts of our environment (wetlands, soil) absorb carbon dioxide (CO2) from the atmosphere during the process of photosynthesis to create biomass.
 This process of obtaining carbon from the atmosphere and holding it in solid form is referred to as carbon sequestration.

-One ACCU represents one tonne of carbon dioxide equivalent (CO2-e) greenhouse gas that is not released into the atmosphere.
-The instructions and details on each carbon credit generating method, as administered by the Clean Energy Regulator, will guide the measurement and modelling required for a project type.
+One ACCU represents one tonne of carbon dioxide equivalent (CO2-e) greenhouse gas that would otherwise have been released into the atmosphere.
+The instructions and details on each carbon credit generating method, as administered by the Clean Energy Regulator through the ACCU Scheme, will guide the measurement and modelling required for a project type.

 The Clean Energy Regulator issues ACCUs under the Carbon Credits (Carbon Farming Initiative) Act 2011.
 See the Clean Energy Regulator’s website for further information.

-How will carbon contracts impact the value of my land?
+How might carbon contracts impact the value of my land?

 Carbon farming contracts will be factored into land and agribusiness valuations using evidence from market transactions.
 The LRF supports work with the land valuation sector to better understand carbon farming and the benefits that it brings, as part of broader work on valuing natural capital.